John Lloyd Wright

 John Lloyd Wright (December 12, 1892 – December 20, 1972) was an American architect and toy inventor.
-Born in Oak Park, Illinois, Wright was the second-oldest son of famed architect Frank Lloyd Wright.
+Born in Oak Park, Illinois, Wright was the second-oldest son of architect Frank Lloyd Wright.
 John Lloyd Wright became estranged from his father in 1909 and subsequently left his home to join his brother on the West Coast.
 After unsuccessfully working a series of jobs, he decided to take up the profession of his father in 1912.
 Shortly afterward, he was able to reconnect with his father, who took John under his wing.
-Differences in opinion regarding the Imperial Hotel, Tokyo caused the pair to again become disunited.
+Differences in opinion regarding the Imperial Hotel, Tokyo caused the pair to again become disaffected.

 John Lloyd Wright took a break from architecture after this falling-out and focused on designing toys.
 The most successful of these inventions was Lincoln Logs in 1916, which would later be one of the original inductees into the National Toy Hall of Fame.
 In 1923, Wright moved to Long Beach, Indiana and designed several buildings.
 His style was characterized by the Prairie School of architecture with International Style influences.
 After marrying a third time in 1946, Wright left Indiana for Del Mar, California, where he spent the rest of his life designing houses.

 Biography

 Early life

 John Lloyd Wright was born on December 12, 1892, while his father, Frank Lloyd Wright, was practicing in Chicago with Adler & Sullivan.
 He was the second-oldest of the six children of Frank Lloyd and Catherine Wright.
 They lived in Oak Park, Illinois, in what is now known as the Frank Lloyd Wright Home and Studio.
 John became estranged from his father in 1909, when Frank abandoned his family to be with Mamah Borthwick Cheney.
-John was accepted to the University of Wisconsin shortly after, but soon dropped out.
+John was accepted to the University of Wisconsin-Madison shortly after, but soon dropped out.
 He moved to Portland, Oregon, to get away from his family.
 He traveled with his elder brother, Lloyd Wright, to San Diego, California, where they worked with the Olmsted Brothers as they prepared for the Panama–Pacific International Exposition.
 He also sold posters designed by his brother and briefly worked a job pressing pants.
 Destitute and without direction, he decided to take up the profession of his father and become an architect.